Bill Gates Reveals The 4 Life-Changing Books He Read Twice

 This month, I decided to turn pro as a writer.
-And inevitably, only a few days later, I realized that if I have to turn pro as a writer, I also have to turn pro as a reader.
+And inevitably, only a few days later, I realized that if I had to turn pro as a writer, I also had to turn pro as a reader.
 After all, there’s no writing if there’s no reading.

 1. When Breath Becomes Air by Paul Kalanithi

-Let’s start with the one that even I have read twice, even before knowing that Bill read it twice.
-Now, if you want to call me the second Bill Gates based on this really, really tiny sliver of a coincidence, I won’t stop you.
+Let’s start with the one I have read twice, even before knowing that Bill read it twice.
+Now, if you want to call me the second Bill Gates based on this tiny sliver of a coincidence, I won’t stop you.

 Anyway, When Breath Becomes Air is the memoir of Paul Kalanithi.
 Paul was a neurosurgeon who, at age 36, was diagnosed with stage-4 lung cancer.
 As a doctor, he often read case histories of lung cancer patients that went something like, “a 36-year old male, walked in with complaints of chronic cough, weight loss, loss of appetite…” But he never thought he could be one of those cases himself.
 Until … he was.

-A passionate doctor who had devoted and spent his life trying to save people was himself struggling to live.
+A passionate doctor who had devoted his life to saving people was himself struggling to live.
 This book is Paul’s reflection on trying to answer the question — “What makes life worth living?”
-Everything about this book, right from the title, to the last line, is extremely profound.
+Everything about this book, right from the title to the last line, is extremely profound.
 This book will truly move you and, at the same time, give you a lot to think about.

 2. How Not to Be Wrong: The Power of Mathematical Thinking by Jordan Ellenburg